TrinketConsumer/TrinketConsumer/README.md

 It's me, Ryan.
 I'm trying to learn Python and Javascript and hope to become slightly proficent with either of those.
-I like to play games and learn things; if you found this profile good for you.
+I like to play games in my free time and am currently hopelessly addicted to deep rock galactic.
+Rock and Stone!